Volunteering and Skills

 Some events also provide people with practical training opportunities.
 A good example of this is the Cultural Olympiad's Creative Jobs Programme.
 This programme enabled 40 unemployed young people to undertake paid work within cultural organisations across central and East London.
 The training posts were open to 1824 year olds who had been on Jobseekers Allowance for at least thirteen weeks and were targeted at residents of the Olympic host boroughs.
 All the jobs created were parttime (24 hours a week), sixmonth fixedterm contracts, paid at National Minimum Wage.

-Download - Volunteering and Skills Toolkit (.pdf, 54kb)
+Measuring Volunteering and Skills

 Resources